desy-ml/cheetah/README.md

 pip install -e .
 ```

-We suggest to install pre-commit hooks to automatically conform with the code formatting in commits:
+We suggest installing pre-commit hooks to automatically conform with the code formatting in commits:

 ```sh
 pip install pre-commit